 With top-of-the-line 3D printing technology, our 3D Printing department offers a crash course in understanding and using 3D printers and scanners.
 From lecture classes to hands-on work, our intro and intermediate classes teach the basics in 3D printing and scanning.
 Once you gain an understanding, use the 3D printing equipment to create anything from small toys to useful everyday devices – the only limit is your imagination.

 3D print, assemble, and code your own arduino-based robot racer!
 3D print the robot body, then explore breadboards to assemble the circuitry necessary to bring your robot to life.
-One class fee pays for one robot.
 Children ages 10 + are welcome if accompanied by a parent.

 Learn how to use Stratasys Catalyst, the control software for the Dimension SST, to 3D print complex designs in durable ABS plastic.
 Capable of printing in two materials, prints on the Stratasys Dimension can have overhanging and embedded parts, created with dissolvable support structures.
 Orient, scale, copy and set print resolutions and densities in Catalyst, and practice safe operation of the Support Cleaning Apparatus (SCA) to remove the support material from the 3d print.
 NOTE: On completion of the course, participants will be able to submit prints to the Dimension using the Catalyst software.
 A demonstration of the safety procedures for the SCA will be scheduled, at the student’s convenience, to allow unsupervised access to the equipment.